michaelbrooks/django-twitter-stream/README.md

     # The name of the default keys to use for streaming.
 If not set, we'll just grab one.
     'DEFAULT_KEYS_NAME': None,

+    # Put the stream in a loop so random termination will be prevented.
+    'PREVENT_EXIT': False,
 }
 ```